ruben056/EzTimesheet/README.md

  * differentiate between weekends etc...
  * redone program with yo anguler generator including bootstrap and html5boilertemplate
  * created and applied filters for different formats: decimals/minutes
+ * grunt test : has problems with the moment.js libraries : solved was due to order in which they are loaded in karma.conf.js

 ### FYI
 Development environment info: